This tuna spread recipe is creamy yet full of texture, and quite possibly the simplest tuna spread you’ll make.

 Canned Tuna: I prefer wild-caught tuna because it has no added hormones or antibiotics.
 I also use tuna packed in water rather than oil.

-Onion: I prefer red onion, but I’ve also used white, yellow, and green onions, and they all work.
+Onion: I prefer red onion, but I’ve also used white, yellow, and green onion, and they all work.

 Watch A Short Tutorial

 This tuna spread keeps in the fridge for up to 3 days.
-I would not recommend freezing it, as the mayo may separate and result in a grainy texture.
+I would not recommend freezing it, as the mayo may separate, resulting in a grainy texture.

 Easy Tuna Spread Recipe